 The RTU DNP3 address from the parameter file is fed directly back to the SCADA system.
 If this value does not match the site’s actual RTU address, the site may be using initial values related to another site.
-(Note: SCADA currently displays the RTU DNP3 address from the E-Configurator file.
-To be fixed in future revisions.)

 Setpoints